 - Scent games – as long as they have a good sense of smell, dogs will benefit from scent games regardless of age.
 It’s a great way to keep not only their body but also their brain in good condition.

 - Playing – although their pace might have slowed down your dog can still enjoy playing.
 Some dogs never seem to lose their fun-loving puppy nature and will still love to play with you.
-You can still play their favourite game with your dog, even when they get older.
+You can still play their favourite game, even when they get older.
 Try to keep games low and a little gentler so they don’t try to jump or twist for toys.

 - Socialising – dogs are social pets.
 They might not be able to keep up with younger dogs as well and often get frustrated with puppy antics, but they’ll still enjoy seeing and hanging out with dogs their own age that they get on with even if they don’t end up playing.

-If your dog’s activity is being affected by their mobility for any reason your dog is unable to walk, it’s still important to keep them as active as possible and keep a close eye on their quality of life.
+If your dog’s activity is being affected by their mobility for any reason, it’s still important to keep them as active as possible and keep a close eye on their quality of life.
 There are lots of things that can help so have a chat with your vet to see what options are available.

 - Give them lots of brain games to keep their minds healthy and active.

-- Ask your vet about physiotherapy or massage that might help them.
+- Ask your vet about physiotherapy, hydrotherapy or massage techniques that might help them.

 - It can be difficult to physically help a larger senior dog that’s struggling because of their size.
 You might want to consider getting a support harness or sling for when they are walking.